Harecastle Tunnel: Telford Tunnel

+As it had a towpath, horses could now pull boats through the 2926 yards tunnel greatly shortening journey times.
+The towpath was built on a series of arches which allowed for circulation of water as boats were hauled through the tunnel.
+The boats using the tunnel had a beam of 7 ft and their maximum load was 30 tons.
+The time occupied in a single journey with a boat hauled by a horse was about 90 minutes.

+It was used in conjunction with the Brindley tunnel, with each tunnel taking boat traffic in opposite directions.

 Inside the Telford tunnel are the remains of a series of smaller canal tunnels that connected to coal mines around Goldenhill.
 As the tunnels led directly to the underground workings of the collieries, coal could be loaded straight into boats avoiding the need for it to be hauled to the surface.
 The tunnels also helped provide much-needed drainage for the mines.
 Only small narrowboats with 10 tonne capacity could use these side tunnels.